outsinre/outsinre.github.com/_posts/2016-11-20-filesystem.md

    Shortname's codepage is cp936 while longname is Unicode.
 2. Set *codepage=936* mount option (without prefix *cp*).
    1. If you want to see the shortname, use *-t msdos* instead of *-t vfat*.
+Meanwhile, *iocharset* is ignored.
    2. Actually, we rarely use MSDOS nowadays.
 If you don't care, just leave it the default (in kernel).
 3. *iocharset=* depends on system locale *xx_YY.ZZ*:
    1. If ZZ is Chinese encoding like GB2312, GBK, GB18030, then set *iocharset=cp936* (with prefix *cp*).